hkbakke/zfssnap/README.md

   This overrides `--keep` given on the command line for that file system.
 * `zol:zfssnap:<label>:keep=[int]`: Override the `keep` value for a label.
   This overrides the global property and the value given on the command line.
+* By using `--default-exclude` with the snapshot command you invert the logic and must explicitly enable snapshots using the ZFS properties.
+* `--override` will always enable snapshots and use the given `--keep` value regardless of the ZFS properties.

 ## Usage
 Create a snapshot of all ZFS file systems labeled `hourly`.
 Keep no more than 24